-LAN IPv6 Link- The link-local address of the DAP-1520.
+LAN IPv6 Link- The link-local address of the DAP-1610.
 Local Address:

-Maintenance Admin
+Management Admin

-This page will allow you to set a new password for the administrator account used to configure the DAP-1520.
+This page will allow you to set a new password for the administrator account used to configure the DAP-1610.
 You can also enable graphical authentication (CAPTCHA) on this page.
-To access this page, point to the Management drop down menu at the top of the page, and select Admin.
+To access this page, click the Management drop down menu at the top of the page, and select Admin.
 Click Save at any time to save the changes you have made on this page.